Aomori Prefecture: Meiji Restoration to World War II

-Despite the 1867 resignation of the last shogun, Tokugawa Yoshinobu, by late 1868 the Boshin War had reached northern Japan.
-On 20 September 1868 the pro-Shōgunate Ōuetsu Reppan Dōmei was proclaimed at Morioka, the capital of the Nanbu clan who ruled Morioka Domain.
+The Meiji Restoration in 1868 restored imperial rule to Japan, with Emperor Meiji assuming the throne.
+Despite the 1867 resignation of the last shogun, Tokugawa Yoshinobu, the Boshin War had reached northern Japan by late 1868.
+On September 20, 1868 the pro-Shōgunate Ōuetsu Reppan Dōmei was proclaimed at Morioka, the capital of the Nanbu clan who ruled Morioka Domain.
 The Tsugaru clan first sided with the pro-imperial forces of Satchō Alliance, and attacked nearby Shōnai Domain.
-However, the Tsugaru soon switched course, and briefly became a member of the Ōuetsu Reppan Dōmei.
-However, for reasons yet unclear, the Tsugaru backed out of the alliance and re-joined the imperial cause after a few months.
+The Tsugaru soon switched course, and briefly became a member of the Ōuetsu Reppan Dōmei.
+For reasons unclear, the Tsugaru backed out of the alliance and re-joined the imperial cause after a few months.
 The Nanbu and Tsugaru clans resumed their old rivalry and fought at the Battle of Noheji.

 As a result of the minor skirmish, the Tsugaru clan was able to prove its defection from the Ōuetsu Reppan Dōmei and loyalty to the imperial cause.
 Tsugaru forces later joined the imperial army in attacking the Republic of Ezo at the Battle of Hakodate, where the pro-Shōgunate forces were finally defeated.
 As a result, the entire clan was able to evade the punitive measures taken by the Meiji government on other northern domains.

-In 1868 Mutsu Province was broken up into five provinces in the aftermath of the Boshin War, with its namesake province, Rikuō occupying what would later become Aomori Prefecture and the northwestern corner of Iwate Prefecture.
-On 4 September 1871, Rikuō Province was abolished and divided, establishing today's Aomori Prefecture.
-Its capital was briefly located in Hirosaki, but it was moved on 23 September to the centrally located port village, Aomori.
+In 1868, Mutsu Province was broken up into five provinces in the aftermath of the Boshin War, with a new province, Rikuō, occupying what would later become Aomori Prefecture and the northwestern corner of Iwate Prefecture.
+On September 4, 1871, Rikuō Province was abolished and divided, establishing today's Aomori Prefecture.
+Its capital was briefly located in Hirosaki, but it was moved on September to 23, 1871 to the centrally located port village, Aomori City.